Fertility Preservation for Men and Women with Cancer

 Ovarian tissue cryopreservation and transplantation

-This is currently experimental and is not yet a standard therapy.
-It remains a choice for prepubertal girls and for women whose cancer diagnosis does not allow the time required for oocyte or embryo freezing.
+The “experimental” label has recently been lifted.
+Oocyte and embryo cryopreservation remain the standard approach and can be performed in 2 weeks from start to finish.
+There are still some scenarios where this timeline is too short.
+Ovarian tissue cryopreservation remains a choice for prepubertal girls and for women whose cancer diagnosis does not allow the time required for oocyte or embryo freezing.
 If a patient elects to proceed with this, it requires laparoscopic surgery to remove ovarian tissue.
 The ovarian tissue is frozen.
 After completion of the cancer treatment, the ovarian tissue is thawed and transplanted back into the patient.

 Giving a GnRH agonist (ie. Leuprolide or LUPRON) has been thought to be protective to the ovary against the toxic effects of chemotherapy.
 Current literature does not yet support this as a standard treatment but it remains an experimental option when embryo, egg freezing are not feasible.